Clinical Evaluation Overview

 Clinical Evaluation Plan

-A clinical Evaluation Plan is a road map for conducting the clinical evaluation process since it contains the scope, methodological and systematic approach of proceeding and reaching a conclusion on the clinical evaluation.
-It is the first and foremost document to be prepared.
 It gives the stepwise planning for the activities to be carried out.
 This plan helps to conduct and document a clinical evaluation continuously.
 Chapter VI, Article 61 of the MDR details the relevant aspects to the critical assessment of the clinical data that support the general safety and performance requirements.
 Towards the end of clause no. 1 has indicated planning, conducting, and documenting the clinical evaluation.

 Annex XIV, Part A explains the details explicitly to be covered in the clinical evaluation plan.